namanbnsl/ecommerce-admin/README.md

 ### Installation

-To get started with Code Racer locally, follow these steps
+To get started with Ecommerce Admin locally, follow these steps

 1. Get a local copy of your repo
    ```sh